PlummersSoftwareLLC/Primes/PrimeJava/solution_4/README.md

 * -parallel: Run multithreaded.
 * -threads: How many threads to use when running multithreaded.
 Defaults to the number of processors on the system.
+* -warmup: Runs the sieve a few seconds to warmup the JVM.

 ## Output